AVEVA/CONNECT-data-services-developer-docs/content/communities/communities.md

 The _communities_ feature lets a tenant create a private group where business partners can share and view operational data amongst themselves.
 Using communities, industrial companies can share their data streams with external business partners, service providers, and analytics providers.

-Sharing operational data allows you and your partners find value in each other's data:
+Sharing data streams allows you and your partners to find value in each other's operational data:

 * Collectively operate more efficiently and reduce waste.
 * Detect hidden problems in your equipment and processes, helping to troubleshoot issues.